Turkmen language: Turkmen vs. Turkish

-Turkey was first to recognize Turkmenistan's independence on 27 October 1991, following the Dissolution of the Soviet Union and to open its Embassy in Ashgabat on 29 February 1992.
+Turkey was first to recognize Turkmenistan's independence on 27 October 1991, following the Dissolution of the Soviet Union and to open its embassy in Ashgabat on 29 February 1992.
 Sharing a common history, religion, language and culture, the two states have balanced special relations based on mutual respect and the principle of "One Nation, Two States".

 Turkmen language is very close to Turkish with regard to linguistic properties.
 However, there are a couple of differences due to regional and historical reasons.
 Most morphophonetic rules are common in Turkmen and Turkish languages.
 For instance, both languages show vowel harmony and consonant mutation rules, and have similar suffixes with very close semantics.

 Here are some words from the Swadesh list in Turkmen and Turkish that mean the same in both languages:

 Phonology

 Writing system

-Turkmen written language was formed in the 13–14th centuries.
+Turkmen written language was formed in the 13–14th centuries, with its literary tradition dating back to the 14th century.
 During this period, the Arabic alphabet was used extensively for writing.
-Already in the 18th century, there was a rich literature in the Turkmen language.
+By in the 18th century, there had been a rich literary tradition in the Turkmen language.
 At the same time, the literacy of the population in their native language remained at low levels; book publishing was extremely limited, and the first primer in the Turkmen language appeared only in 1913, while the first newspaper ("Transcaspian native newspaper") was printed in 1914.

 The Arabic script was not adapted to the phonetic features of the Turkic languages.
 Thus, it did not have necessary signs to designate specific sounds of the Turkmen language, and at the same time there were many letters to designate Arabic sounds that were not in the Turkmen language.

-During the first years after the establishment of the Soviet power, the Arabic alphabet of the Turkmens of the USSR was reformed twice, in 1922 and 1925.
+During the first years after the establishment of the Soviet power, the Arabic alphabet of Turkmen under the USSR was reformed twice, in 1922 and 1925.
 In the course of the reforms, letters with diacritics were introduced to denote Turkic phonemes; and letters were abolished for sounds that are absent in the Turkmen language.

 The Turkmens of Afghanistan and Iran continue to use Arabic script.

 In January 1925, on the pages of the republican newspaper Türkmenistan, the question of switching to a new, Latin alphabet was raised.
 After the first All-Union Turkological Congress in Baku (February–March 1926), the State Academic Council under the People's Commissariat of Education of the Turkmen SSR developed a draft of a new alphabet.
-On January 3, 1928, the revised new Latin alphabet was approved by the Central Executive Committee of the Turkmen SSR.
+On 3 January 1928, the revised new Latin alphabet was approved by the Central Executive Committee of the Turkmen SSR.